 As with most traditional foods you have to really hunt to find them.
 Unfortunately, most store-bought “stock and “broth” today are not the real deal.
 Instead, companies use lab-produced meat flavor and MSG in bouillon cubes, soup and sauce mixes.

 Real bone broth benefits come easiest when you can make it yourself at home, get grass-fed bones from your local farmer or farmers market.
 (Here is a great place in Kelowna to get some.)

 Bone broth is a great place to find amino acids, collagen, gelatin and trace minerals, many more nutrients found within bone broth cannot be obtained easily from other foods.
 That’s partly why there are so many incredible bone broth benefits including healthy skin, joint protection, immunity and gut health.
 When fall hits and the cold weather begins to draw in, we are naturally drawn to more warming foods such as soups and stews - the perfect season for having broth in your stock pot or slow cooker every weekend!

-Us Holistic Nutritionists' seriously care about your digestive health, so much of our overall health starts in the gut.
+Holistic Nutritionists' seriously care about your digestive health as so much of our overall health starts in the gut.
 Studies have shown gelatin is beneficial for restoring strength in the gut lining and balancing food sensitivities (such as the common ones: wheat or dairy) as well as helping with the growth of probiotics (those good bacteria we love talking about) in the gut.

 Bone broth is easily digested and soothing to the digestive system, unlike many other foods, which can be difficult to fully break down.
-Our digestive system loves bone broth and can easily understand and break down this traditional food, making it healing as the better we digest, the better we can use and absorb its nutrients.
+Our digestive system loves bone broth and can easily understand and break down this traditional food, making it healing.
+The better we digest, the better we can use and absorb its nutrients.

 If you are working on digestive issues, bone broth is a must-have.
 Ready for the recipe?